How to Create a Wedding Seating Chart in 15 Simple Steps

 Does the bride sit to the right of the groom?

 Just like in the last question, the type of ceremony could decide which side the bride sits.
 Otherwise, it’s up to the couple!

 Does the bridal party have to sit together?

 Nope!
 If the bridal party is made up of friends from all different areas of the couple’s life, consider seating them among guests they’ll feel most comfortable with.
 But if they do know each other or get along well, they’ll probably enjoy the experience of sharing a table.
 Either way, focus on who they’ll most likely want to sit with and go from there.

 Do you need place cards at a wedding?

 If there is a large wedding guest list, a seating chart will help coordinate everyone just fine.
 If your reception is on the smaller side, place cards will be more appropriate.

-Now that you know the basics, let’s get started on your digital seating chart.
+Now that you know the basics, let’s get started!

 Just follow this process step by step for a painless seating chart experience.
 You can even print it out like a simple check list!

 Contact the wedding venue to get the full layout with details like space dimensions, electric outlet locations, and bathrooms.